-Djibouti has been cooperating in the US-led war against terrorism, and several hundred American troops have been stationed at Le Monier barracks since April 2002.
-On 19 September 2002 US military officials said 800 special-operations troops have been moved to Djibouti, where they could be used to hunt for al-Qaida terrorists in nearby Yemen.
-Military Police personnel are also known to be deployed in Djibouti, although Pentagon officials stress police deployments are routine for security purposes during foreign deployments.
-Dispatching the troops to Djbouti, and also sending a ship to the region with two-thousand Marines, US officials said they had no specific intelligence on any al-Qaida terrorists in Yemen or anywhere else in the region.
+Djibouti began cooperating in the US-led war against terrorism shortly after the events of 11 September 2001, and several hundred American troops were subsequently stationed at Camp Le Monier (also referred to initially as Le Monier barracks), beginning in April 2002.
+On 19 September 2002, US military officials said 800 special-operations troops had moved to Djibouti, where they could be used to hunt for al-Qaida terrorists in nearby Yemen.
+Military Police personnel were also known to be deployed in Djibouti, although Pentagon officials stressed police deployments were routine for security purposes during foreign deployments.
+Dispatching the troops to Djbouti, and also sending a ship to the region with 2,000, US officials said they had no specific intelligence on any al-Qaida terrorists in Yemen or anywhere else in the region as of 2002.

-Djibouti is a major, well-equipped, international port, whose management has been recently turned over to a Dubai-based company.
-Ethiopia, a landlocked country, is the main user of the port.
-Fairly good roads link all the small towns to the capital city of Djibouti.
-The infrastructure still needs much improvement, as paved roads still are not extensive.
-Djibouti has an international airport, which can handle large aircraft such as the Boeing 747.
+Djibouti was a major, well-equipped, international port, whose management had been recently turned over to a Dubai-based company.
+Ethiopia, a landlocked country, was the main user of the port.
+Fairly good roads linked all the small towns to the capital city of Djibouti.
+The infrastructure still needed much improvement, as paved roads still were not extensive by the early 2000s.
+Djibouti had an international airport, which could handle large aircraft such as the Boeing 747.

 From 1991 to 2000, the Djiboutian government fought a civil war against Afar rebels of the FRUD (Front for the Restoration of the Democratic Unity).
 In 1996 and 1997, Yemen expressed an interest to improve relationships with the United States.
 The Navy was looking for another port at that time, partially because of the unsatisfactory conditions that existed in Djibouti.
 The US Navy had been in Djibouti for refueling, and was interested in terminating that contract because at that time in Djibouti the threat conditions were far worse.
 The port was extremely busy, with many small boats, and the conditions ashore and in the government were not satisfactory.
 Peace treaties were signed with different factions of the FRUD in 1994 and February 2000, bringing an end to the guerilla war.

 The Republic of Djibouti is a small country (8,250 square miles - about the size of Massachusetts), located at the juncture of the Red Sea and the Gulf of Aden.
-Since independence from France in 1977, Djibouti has pursued a moderate foreign policy.
-Djibouti's population of approximately 600,000 is predominantly Muslim and mainly of Somali or Afar origin.
-The main languages are French and Somali, and little English is spoken.
-There is a small but influential Arab population, mainly from Yemen, and a European community of approximately 10,000, primarily French.
+Following independence from France in 1977, Djibouti pursued a moderate foreign policy.
+Djibouti's population of approximately 600,000 was predominantly Muslim and mainly of Somali or Afar origin.
+The main languages were French and Somali, and little English was spoken.
+There was a small but influential Arab population, mainly from Yemen, and a European community of approximately 10,000, primarily French.

-Lacking natural resources, Djibouti's economy is service-based, with the country's seaport and a railroad linking it to Addis Ababa accounting for the bulk of economic activity.
-Djibouti has a coastline of 314 km and the Red Sea is known to be very rich in fish.
-Traditional fishing is still used and provides jobs for up to 1,000 Djiboutians.
-A new fishing port, inaugurated in 1999, is designed to boost this sector and attract more extensive and modern fishing techniques.
+Lacking natural resources, Djibouti's economy was service-based, with the country's seaport and a railroad linking it to Addis Ababa accounting for the bulk of economic activity.
+Djibouti had a coastline of 314 kilometers and the Red Sea was known to be very rich in fish.
+Traditional fishing was still used and provides jobs for up to 1,000 Djiboutians as of the early 2000s.
+A new fishing port, inaugurated in 1999, was designed to boost this sector and attract more extensive and modern fishing techniques.

 |Join the GlobalSecurity.org mailing list|